emanbuc/keithley-2450-EIS/docs/EIS-for-batteries.md

 Single-Sine [EIS measurements](docs/electrochemical-Impedance-spectroscopy.md) involve applying a sinusoidal perturbation (voltage or current) at different frequencies and measuring the response (current or voltage respectively).
 A 50mA sinusoidal source current signal has been used for this experiment and voltage across DUT has been meaured with a four wire measurement configuration.

-The TSP script that get the data to perform EIS computation is made by four steps:
+The TSP script that get the data to perform EIS computation include four main steps

-1. set experiment parameters values (such as mesure and soruce range, delay, signal amplitude, nplc)
+1. set experiment parameters values (such as measure and source range, delay, signal amplitude, nplc)
 2. generate discrete time source signal samples
-3. init configuration list
+3. init configuration list with generaterd source current and measurement settings
-4. perform the source sweep and take measures for every item of the list
+4. perform the source sweep and measure current and voltage for every configuration of the list
 5. export data to file

 ### Step1: Experiments parameters